datacommonsorg/docsite/custom_dc/custom_data.md

 To load custom data uploaded to Google Cloud, see instead [Pointing the local Data Commons site to the Cloud data](/custom_dc/data_cloud.html) for procedures.

+### Configure custom directories

+If you are using a directory other than `custom_dc/sample` to store your CSV files, edit the `env.list` file as follows:
+- Set the `OUTPUT_DIR` variable to the directory where your input files are stored.
+The load step will create a `datacommons` subdirectory under this directory.

 ### Start the Docker container with local custom data {#docker-data}

-Once you have your CSV files and config.json set up, use the following command to restart the Docker container, mapping your custom data directory to the Docker userdata directory.
+Once you have configured everything, use the following command to restart the Docker container, mapping your output directory to the same path in Docker:

 <pre>
 docker run -it \
 -p 8080:8080 \
 -e DEBUG=true \
---env-file $PWD/custom_dc/sqlite_env.list \
+--env-file $PWD/custom_dc/env.list \ \
--v $PWD/custom_dc/<var>CUSTOM_DATA_DIRECTORY</var>:/userdata \
+-v <var>OUTPUT_DIRECTORY</var>:/<var>OUTPUT_DIRECTORY</var> \
-[-v $PWD/custom_dc/<var>CUSTOM_DATA_DIRECTORY</var>/datacommons:/sqlite] \
 gcr.io/datcom-ci/datacommons-website-compose:stable
 </pre>

-The optional `-v` flag preserves the SQLite data so it loads automatically when you restart the Docker container.

 Every time you make changes to the CSV or JSON files, you should reload the data, as described below.